 Clean Cars Policy

 Coltura’s clean car advocacy focuses on gasoline car phaseout legislation -- that is, legislation providing that, starting with a certain model-year, all new vehicles sold will be zero emissions and not powered by gasoline or diesel.
-Germany, India, Norway and the Netherlands have already approved laws or plans to stop selling new gas-powered vehicles by or before 2030, and the UK and France plan to do so by 2040.
+Germany, India, Norway, Denmark, Israel and the Netherlands have already announced plans to stop selling new gas-powered vehicles by or before 2030, and the UK and France plan to do so by 2040.

 Coltura led a coalition in California in the 2018 legislative session supporting Assemblyman Phil Ting’s bill, AB 1745, to phase out the sale of new gas passenger vehicles starting with model-year 2040 vehicles.
 The 2018 legislation in California did not move forward, but Coltura is already building a bigger and stronger coalition to pass phaseout legislation in California, Washington and other states.

 There are many economic, environmental and public health reasons to support phaseout legislation

 · Addresses vehicle emissions, a major contributor to air pollution, responsible for 54,000 premature deaths a year in the U.S., as well as increased rates of asthma, heart and lung diseases, dementia and cancers.